-- Cooking and Photo-shooting the steps in the procedure.
-Each step separately with styling.
+- Cooking and photo-shooting are the steps in the procedure.
+Each step is separate from styling.
 (Most of the recipes are a trial of 3-4 times until perfection)

 - Cleaning the kitchen mess! (my worst part!)

-- Choosing the photos and Edit the Photos.
+- Choosing the photos and Editing the Photos.

 - Proofreading and corrections